mrozsypal81/Home/_posts/2020-5-13-project copy.md

 image: assets/images/FormalHeadshot002.jpg
 ---

-My name is Michael I am a recent Graduate from California State University Fullerton.
+My name is Michael Rozsypal I am a recent Computer Science Graduate from California State University Fullerton.
 I have a great interest in computer science and computers in general.
-I have a passion for playing video games and all things about them.
-I am open to trying any kind of computer related activity and I am focusing my efforts on finding a job in this field.
+My father introduced me to computer games as early as five years old and I have not stopped being interested since then.

+I am currently seeking work in any Computer Science related field.
+I have mainly focused my studies on the cyber security field but I am open to any new experiences please do not hesitate to contact me.